gimasi/GIoTTY/README.md

  * <b>schema</b><br/>
  The schema available in the object reflects the schema defined at node level with the last updated values, <b>value</b> and <b>updated_at</b>
- Here is an example of a schema, which is a list of variables keys with their characteristics:
+ Here is an example of a schema, which is a list of variables keys with their attributes:

 ```javascript